 Where To Go Crabbing On The Oregon Coast

 The Oregon coast is great in that just about every bay has healthy populations of crabs.
-That said, there are some that produce better than others, and if you’re planning a crabbing trip, it would be helpful to go to one of these top crabbing bays.
+That said, there are some that produce better than others.
+If you’re planning a crabbing trip, it would a good idea to go to one of these top crabbing bays.

 Yaquina bay is the bay that the city of Newport is based around.
 There is a huge public crabbing pier on the south side of the bay and two public docks on the north side, right in the historic bayfront area.
 Yaquina doesn’t offer as much room for boaters as Tillamook bay, but crabbing from a boat can be great here as well.

-Yaquina bay is home to both Dungeness and Red Rock crabs.
-Red Rock are abundant here, and since there are no size or sex restrictions on red rocks, you can just about guarantee you’ll go home with some crabs.
+Yaquina bay is home to both Dungeness and red rock crabs.
+Red rocks are abundant here, and since there are no size or sex restrictions on red rocks, you can just about guarantee you’ll go home with some crabs.